I Can't Meditate!

 You can come up with these yourself.
 You will feel when it's too easy to keep your attention on something, avoid those.
 It needs to be somewhat challenging.

-And remember to be nice to yourself, don't get mad if you keep being distracted — it's a good thing that you noticed the distraction, that's the goal of the exercise!
+And remember to be nice to yourself, don't get mad if you keep getting distracted — it's a good thing that you noticed the distraction, that's the goal of the exercise!
 Imagine your cute toddler self and pat yourself on the head for doing a good job.
 It's hard to be mad at your cute toddler self.